How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: How Charged Black Holes Evaporate

-This result comes from calculating the $q/m$ ratio that maximizes the mutual information entropy of the emitted particles.
+This result comes from calculating the $q/m$ ratio that maximizes the mutual information entropy of the emitted particles, assuming $M, Q \gg m,q$.
 While the MMI principle\footnote{This is better known as the ``infomax principle'' in the parlance of information theory and neural networks \cite{linsker}.
 In the zero-noise limit it is equivalent to the principle of redundancy reduction in biological sensory processing \cite{barlow, redlich, parga}.
 For a review of the applications of information theory in evolutionary biology, see \cite{1112.3867}, in which the notion of entropy and information of molecules and proteins are discussed.} is an assumption, it is nevertheless a well-motivated one.
 It is essentially the statement that black hole evaporation is not a random process, but an \emph{optimized} one that allows information to escape as fast as possible.
 This is in line with the evidence found thus far that suggests black holes are the fastest computers in Nature \cite{0708.4025, 0808.2096, 1111.6580, 1307.3458, 1503.01409,1405.7365,1512.04993,1710.03363}.
+The question is whether such a model is realistic.
+We first note that under MMI, particle emission is governed by mutual information and not the temperature, thus it is entirely possible that emission of massive charged particle is favored over a massless neutral one, which is a huge deviation from the thermal emission of Hawking radiation.
+Usually we expect corrections to Hawking's results to be small, if any, and thus on this ground alone the model is already somewhat uncomfortable.
+Nevertheless, putting this prejudice aside\footnote{The position one may take varies.
+For example, assuming the usual AMPS assumptions lead to the ``firewall'', which is also a huge deviation from what one expects from QFT on curved spacetime; an alternative way to evade firewall by a different mechanism to extract quantum information may therefore deviate from the usual thermal one by an appreciable amount, at least in certain regime.
+We are playing the devil's advocate here and are not seriously advocating for this scenario, of course.
+In any case, the point of this work is only to use the Kim-Wen model as an explicit example to illustrate the idea that cosmic censorship plays a crucial rule in checking the feasibility of any proposed model of Hawking radiation, some of which may in principle have smaller deviation from the standard form but nevertheless affect how $Q/M$ evolves in certain regimes of the parameters.}, let us see what are the ramifications of the Kim-Wen model.

-We will now illustrate the Kim-Wen model with a simple example.
+We will first illustrate the Kim-Wen model with a simple example.
 Let $n \in \mathbbm{N}$.
-Let us consider a black hole of mass $M=nm$, which emits a particle of mass $m$ at each step, results in the following change in the charge-to-mass ratio for the black hole.
+Let us consider a black hole of mass $M=nm$, which emits a particle of mass $m$ at each step.
+This results in the following change in the charge-to-mass ratio for the black hole: